naimur1046/Health-Zone/README.md

 # Health Zone

-This Android application offers a comprehensive range of health-related online services.
-Key features include:
+Health Zone is an Android application that offers a comprehensive range of health-related online services.
+Our goal is to provide convenient and accessible healthcare solutions for users.

- 1. Doctor Appointments:
+## Key Features

- Easily book consultations with medical professionals.
+1. **Doctor Appointments**:

- 2. Medicine Delivery:
+   - Easily book consultations with medical professionals.

-  Purchase and receive medications online.
+2. **Medicine Delivery**:

-3. Virtual Checkups:
+   - Purchase and receive medications online.

- Get health assessments through online consultations.
+3. **Virtual Checkups**:

-4. Blood Donor Management:
+   - Get health assessments through online consultations.

-Find and manage blood donors efficiently.
+4. **Blood Donor Management**:

-5. Health Articles:
+   - Find and manage blood donors efficiently.

-  Access a wide range of informative health articles.
+5. **Health Articles**:

-These services aim to provide convenient and accessible healthcare solutions for users.
+   - Access a wide range of informative health articles.

 ## Tech Stack